Anna Chromy: Conscience art

-Chromy's best-known piece is the empty coat, known as The Cloak of Conscience, Piétà or Commendatore, located in Cathedral in Salzburg, Austria, Stavovske divadlo in Prague, National Archeological Museum in Athens and elsewhere.
+Chromy's best-known piece is the Cloak of Conscience, Piétà or Commendatore, displayed in Salzburg Cathedral, Austria, the National Archeological Museum in Athens and the Estates Theatre in Prague, until its subsequent removal in 2025 with city officials citing repeated public misuse.

-Chromy has since transformed The Cloak into a chapel over four metres high, carved out of a block of white marble weighing 250 tons in the Cave Michelangelo in Carrara.

-Other important works include the Olympic Spirit, to be placed in front of the new library in Shanghai; and Europe, a contemporary reinterpretation of the old myth, to be placed at the European institutions.
-In 2009 her “Olivier d’Or” was presented by Albert II, Prince of Monaco to Nobel Peace Prize winner, Elie Wiesel.
-In 2008 she presented a model of The Cloak of Conscience to Pope Benedict XVI at Saint Peters in Rome to mark the creation of the Conscience Institute.
+Other important works include Olympic Spirit and Europe, a contemporary reinterpretation of the Greek myth.
+In 2009 her Olivier d’Or was presented by Albert II, Prince of Monaco to Nobel Peace Prize winner, Elie Wiesel.
+In 2008 she presented a model of the Cloak of Conscience to Pope Benedict XVI at Saint Peters in Rome to mark the creation of the Conscience Institute.

 Olympic sculptures

 In 2012 at the London Olympic Games, Chromy's Olympic Spirit was positioned in the Olympic Village, the home of the athletes for the duration of the games.
 It was provided as a gift from Lord Moynihan, Chairman of the British Olympic Association, and a compliment to the sportsmen and women competing at the Games.
 Some of them posed next to it to have their photograph taken, including Matthew Mitcham who climbed to the top of it for his photo.
-Ulysses, another of the Olympic collection, was positioned in the harbour of Monaco in 2011, and Sisyphus has been positioned at the University of Pisa.
+Ulysses, another of the Olympic collection, was positioned in the harbour of Monaco in 2011, and Sisyphus at the University of Pisa.